 The mention of the “old and empty house” symbolizes emotional emptiness or a space filled with memories of better times.

-The reassurance in “hold my hand” reflects a bond that persists despite challenges.
+The reassurance in “hold my hand” shows a bond that persists despite challenges.

 The stairs creak as you sleep, it’s keeping me awake